wpilibsuite/GradleRIO/README.md

 Download the JSON file from the vendor-provided URL, and save it to the `vendordeps` folder.

 ## Commands
 Windows Users: It is recommended to use Powershell instead of CMD.
-You can switch to powershell with `./gradlew powershell`
+You can switch to powershell with `powershell`

 ### General
 - `./gradlew build` will build your robot code (and run unit tests if present).